Our Websites

 42 And every one should leave his laws: so all the heathen agreed according to the commandment of the king.

-45 And forbid burnt offerings, and sacrifice, and drink offerings, in the temple; and that they should profane the sabbaths and festival [feast] days:46 And pollute the sanctuary and holy people:
+45 And forbid burnt offerings, and sacrifice, and drink offerings, in the temple; and that they should profane the sabbaths and festival [feast] days:

 47 Set up altars, and groves, and chapels of idols, and sacrifice swine’s flesh, and unclean beasts: